-Help Your Chickens Beat the Heat with this Handy Checklist
+Help Your Chickens Beat the Heat

 Remember, happy chickens fill the egg basket, agitated chickens acquire behavioral issues, are low producers, or may stop laying altogether.
 Here’s what you can do to keep your chickens happy and healthy this summer…

 It’s not that hard to accommodate the basic needs of chickens in hot weather, with a little effort on your part they will fair well.
-First of all, cramped housing, even in partial sun can be a death sentence.
+First of all, cramped housing, even in the partial sun can be a death sentence.
 If your coop is too small, the easiest way to give them more room is to build a large enclosure around the coop.

-I can’t’ stress enough, the more space the better.
+I can’t stress enough, the more space the better.

 Coop Location / Shade / Natural Behavior

-Your chickens need a shady place, watch the sun, make sure their coop and play area has morning AND afternoon shade.
+Your chickens need a shady place, watch the sun, and make sure their coop and play area has morning AND afternoon shade.
 Keep water out of direct sunlight and refill drinkers with cold water in the afternoon.
 You can also freeze a chunk of ice and put it in a shallow water container on those really hot days.

 Get acquainted with artificial shade products such as shade cloth, shade sails, and my favorite, grommet shade tarps.
-Never use waterproof tarps, they inhibit airflow, which is crucial to your birds survival.
+Never use waterproof tarps, they inhibit airflow, which is crucial to your birds’ survival.

 A wet area under a shade tree or low bush provides an ideal oasis for chickens.
 Dig a shallow hole large enough for your flock to enjoy the benefits of a hose on a slow drip.
 On really hot days, you can offer your birds relief by flooding that area about an inch deep.
 They will stay quite busy looking for worms and insects while they cool down.